gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Separated Illegal Guides/Illegal Formations Guide.md

 **Alpha 1.2.2**
 - Nether Portals can be summoned by pressing F4 which can be used to get to the Farlands and to create illegal block formations

+**Beta 1.4-1**
+- Locked Chests can generate throughout the world if your computer time is set to April 1st, 2011.
+You can obtain them from explosions, they will convert to stained glass in the future allowing for several illegal block formations